April 16, 2021

 MSPs must educate their clients on the cloud and fit this into the standard onboarding process for new clients.
 This allows for a better understanding of the value of services that you provide and will solidify trust in your recommendations of services.
 It can also help make an add-on or upselling of services at a future date simpler when you have already covered the core cloud concepts but a new risk has been identified.

 It also gives you a better platform to be able to explain limitations to your customers.
 This means that should a problem arise, the customer’s expectations are better managed.
-If a customer does not realize that they need an additional layer of protection until a disaster scenario and you haven’t clearly articulated that this was a limitation of the service plan they were on, then your relationship may be strained while navigating through the challenge.
+If a customer does not realise that they need an additional layer of protection until a disaster scenario and you haven’t clearly articulated that this was a limitation of the service plan they were on, then your relationship may be strained while navigating through the challenge.

 When you educate your clients about the cloud, different strategies may be required for different types of clients.
 In most cases though, the value is best conveyed by focusing on the high-level explanation about the cloud, and then identifying why the information is important and what impact it could have on their business.